akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

+## BIRT cross tab report tutorial

+A walkthrough of how to create a crosstab report in BIRT, including parameters and deploying it to ReportServer.

 ### Dataset

 Note: this tutorial uses data from the Ghana survey, which currently can be found on the report server.
 That database is set up as a Data source called FLOW; how that's done is not described here though.